From baked beans to blueberry pie, these classic New England recipes haven’t only sustained the region for centuries, they’ve defined it.

 Chef Jasper White of Boston’s Summer Shack shares his method for making delicious, home-style lobster stew.
 For a simpler take on this classic, here’s another favorite lobster stew recipe.

-Johnnycakes just might be the most Rhode Island of our many classic New England recipes.
-To welcome spring, residents of Rhode Island have traditionally taken part in a May feast, but no spring feast is complete without johnnycakes.
-They might be old-fashioned, but these simple johnnycakes are a classic New England recipe you’ll want to pass on to your children.
+Jonnycakes just might be the most Rhode Island of our many classic New England recipes.
+To welcome spring, residents of Rhode Island have traditionally taken part in a May feast, but no spring feast is complete without the cornmeal pancakes known as “jonnycakes (or johnnycakes),” served thick or thin depending on what part of the Ocean State you’re in.
+They might be old-fashioned, but these simple jonnycakes are a classic New England recipe you’ll want to pass on to your children.

 This dish is inspired by the original Lobster Pie recipe from The Publick House in Sturbridge, Massachusetts, which ran in the October 1949 issue of Yankee Magazine.
 Unapologetically rich and unforgettably delicious, it’s a celebration food that every New Englander should make at least once.